Newsletter September 2024

 Opportunities for the Dutch goat breeder in Romania

 At the National Goat Event on September 7, Pieter Helfferich of Agriprogress (member of the DRN agri-taskforce) presented the opportunities for the Dutch goat sector in Romania.
+There are plenty of opportunities in both the intensive and extensive goat sector.

 Post Craiova – The Perspective of a Dutch Entrepreneur in Romania.